oracle/node-oracledb/INSTALL.md

 The pre-built binaries were built on macOS Mojave, 10.14.6.

 Oracle Instant Client libraries are required on macOS.
-Note that Oracle Instant Client 19c and earlier are not supported on macOS Catalina 10.15.
+Note that Oracle Instant Client 19c and earlier are not supported on macOS Catalina 10.15: you will need to allow access to several Instant Client libraries from the Security & Privacy preference pane.

 There is no native Oracle Database for macOS but one can easily be run in a Linux virtual machine, see [The Easiest Way to Install Oracle Database on Apple